PranavMahajan25/SyncBox/SyncBox-Docs/docs/ref/timeseriesPLV.md

 `function [parameters, data] = timeseriesPLV(X,Y)`

+Phase-locking value is measure of the phase-locking between two timeseries i.e. the generalized phase relation or the phase difference stays nearly constant throughout.
 This function computes the Phase locking value between time series X & Y, uses Hilbert transform for phase extraction.
  After extracting phases from both timeseries, instantaneous phase relation is computed in order to estimate PLV.